-- Relevant criminal background information will be limited to felony convictions, except for certain specified positions where misdemeanor convictions may be significant such as motor vehicle offenses for persons whose job duties involve the operation of motor vehicles.
+- Relevant criminal background information will be limited to felony convictions, sexual offenses, and driving while intoxicated, except for certain specified positions where other misdemeanor convictions may be significant such as motor vehicle offenses for persons whose job duties involve the operation of motor vehicles.
 Human Resources will maintain a statement of those positions for which misdemeanor convictions are considered relevant, and a description of those convictions.

-- If the criminal record check indicates there are no convictions, the vendor shall inform Human Resources who in turn shall inform the Vice-President or Provost and the hiring department that the candidate is viable for employment.
+- If the criminal record check indicates there are no convictions, the vendor shall inform the Office of Human Resources who in turn shall inform the President, Vice-President, Provost, Chief Financial Officer, or Chancellor, and the hiring department that the candidate is viable for employment.

-- If the criminal record check indicates there are convictions, the vendor shall inform Human Resources.
-Human Resources shall notify the Vice-President or Provost and shall follow any adverse action procedures below.
+- If the criminal record check indicates there are convictions, the vendor shall inform the Office of Human Resources.
+Human Resources shall notify the President, Vice-President, Provost, Chief Financial Officer, or Chancellor, and shall follow any adverse action procedures below.

 - If the criminal record check reveals convictions which the individual disclosed in the application, HR shall review the report and shall evaluate each conviction, including any additional information that the individual provides before the offer of employment is confirmed or withdrawn.
-HR shall consult with the Office of General Counsel and the Vice-President or Provost supervising the position.
+HR shall consult with the Office of General Counsel and the President, Vice-President, Provost, Chief Financial Officer, or Chancellor supervising the position.
 The existence of a conviction does not automatically disqualify an individual from employment.
 Factors to be considered are: the nature and gravity of the offense; the time since the conviction/completion of the sentence; and the nature of the job held or sought and the relatedness of the conviction(s) to the duties and responsibilities of the position.
 Any decision to accept or reject an individual with a conviction is solely at the discretion of the University.

 - If unreported felony convictions are discovered in the criminal record check, the offer of employment may be withdrawn, and, if employed, the individual shall be subject to termination from employment, unless the individual proves that the report is in error.
 The decision to reject or terminate an individual with an unreported conviction is solely at the discretion of the University.

-- After notice to the individual, University must wait five days before taking any adverse action in order to give the applicant an opportunity to refute the information.
+- After notice to the individual, the University must wait five (5) business days before taking any adverse action in order to give the applicant an opportunity to refute the information.

-- After University takes an adverse action, it must give the individual notice .
+- After the University takes an adverse action, it must give the individual notice (post-adverse letter).
 It must include: